ballerina-platform/ballerina-distribution/examples/http-client-query-parameter/http_client_query_parameter.md

 # HTTP client - Query parameter

-The `http:Client` supports specifying URL query parameters as resource method arguments.
+The `http:Client` supports specifying query parameters as resource method arguments.
 Each query parameter can be stated as a key-value pair.
 When the request is sent, the key-value pairs are appended to the request path (e.g., `?foo=bar`).
 The supported types are `string`, `int`, `float`, `boolean`, `decimal`, and `array` types of the aforementioned types.
 Use this when invoking endpoints that expect query parameters.

 ::: code http_client_query_parameter.bal :::